PlaceOS/docs/key-concepts/interfaces.md

 ---
 <!-- # Interfaces -->

-*Interfaces* are web pages or native apps that provide users with a direct method of interaction with PlaceOS.
+*Interfaces* are web pages that provide users with a direct method of interaction with PlaceOS.
 They are suitable for any experiences that lend themselves to screen-based interaction.
 Common examples of interfaces are:
 - A staff app
-- Control UI
+- Meeting room control interfaces
 - A booking system

 <!-- Should this have a link to one of the demo sites with a staff app - or stills from it -->